Sumiyoshi Monogatari Emaki: Description

 The emakimono illustrates the Sumiyoshi Monogatari, a famous story of the 10th century, in which a young woman, the daughter of a Chūnagon (Middle Counselor), runs away from home to escape abuse from her stepmother.
 She falls in love with a minor captain and becomes engaged to him.
 Her stepmother, however, compels the minor captain to marry her own daughter instead.
 She also prevents the young woman from serving at the palace or marrying a watchman.
 When the young woman discovers the truth, she escapes to the Sumiyoshi Grand Shrine.
 Later, the minor captain, who has since been promoted to major captain, is taken to the shrine by a mystical dream with the help of Kannon.
 He and the young woman get married and live happily ever after, while the stepmother ends her life in poverty and disgrace.
 The story dates from the 10th century in the Heian period, but is known only from a 12th-century copy.
+The original tenth-century tale is attributed to the poet Sone no Yoshitada; its influence was such that the "Tamakatsura" chapter of the Genji Monogatari was written with it in mind, and later otogizōshi narratives commonly modelled themselves on its style.